beckjonathan/FileBundle/Resources/doc/index.md

 		// ...
 		$this->set_additional_file_properties($file);

-		// Add here the functionality that runs when a new file was added }
+		// Add here the functionality that runs when a new file is added }
     return $file;
 }